KIRANKUMAR7296/JavaScript/JQuery.md

 - When an even is triggered event handler is called.

 `Effects` and `Animations`
-- Jquery comes with a lot of predefined `effect` and `animation` methods.
+- jQuery comes with a lot of predefined `effect` and `animation` methods.
 - Improves the performance and user experience of a web page.

 `AJAX`